-STUDIO 1 - FOUNDATION COLOR AND DRAWING - CP 5 Credits (#51224) Open to Grades 9-12
+STUDIO 1 -FOUNDATION COLOR AND DRAWING - CP

-Studio 1 Art Class is designed to introduce basic skills, concepts, and techniques for students to create two-dimensional artwork.
+Studio 1 Art Class is designed to introduce basic skills, concepts, and techniques for students to create twodimensional artwork.
 Drawing and painting will be explored in depth.
-Students will be introduced to a variety of new mediums such as pastels, watercolors, acrylic paint, etc. Studio 1 is the prerequisite for Studio 2 No previous art course or experience is required.
+Students will be introduced to a variety of new mediums such as a variety of drawing mediums, watercolors, acrylic paint, etc. Studio 1 is the prerequisite for Studio 2

+No previous art course or experience is required.
 Studio 1 and 2 may not be taken during the same semester.

-STUDIO 2 - FOUNDATION 2D AND 3D - CP 5 Credits (#51524) Open to Grades 9-12
+STUDIO 2 - FOUNDATION 2D AND 3D - CP

-This class is for all students who wish to continue to develop their artistic skills with an emphasis on 2-dimensional and 3-dimensional artwork (sculpture).
-New materials that will be explored include paper mache, clay, cardboard, plaster, recycled materials, etc. Studio 1 and Studio 2 serve as the prerequisites for Studio 3 Art Class.
+This class is for all students who wish to continue to develop their artistic skills with an emphasis on 2dimensional and 3-dimensional artwork (sculpture).
+New materials that will be explored include paper mache, clay, cardboard, plaster, recycled materials, etc. Studio 1 and Studio 2 serve as the prerequisites for Studio 3.
 Prerequisite: Studio 1 (#51224).
 Studio 1 and 2 may not be taken during the same semester.

-STUDIO 3 - CP COMUNITY COLLECT 10 Credits (#51623) Open to Grades 10-12
+STUDIO 3 - CP 10 Credits (#51623) Open to Grades 10-12

 In Studio 3, students will continue to develop their artistic skills while expressing their own ideas and creating work that is both personal and follows project guidelines.
-Students will create both 2-dimensional and 3-dimensional work with a variety of materials including drawing mediums, watercolor, acrylic, collage, printmaking, clay, etc. Prerequisite: Studio 2(#51524)
+Students will create both 2dimensional and 3-dimensional work with a variety of materials including drawing mediums, watercolor, acrylic, collage, printmaking, clay, etc.

+Prerequisite: Studio 2(#51524)